forkkit/supertokens-node-mysql-ref-jwt/README.md

                 updateInterval?: number, // in hours - default 24 - should be >= 1 && <= 720.
 How often to change the signing key
                 get?: () => Promise<string> // default undefined - If you want to give your own JWT signing key, please give a function here.
 If this is given, then the dynamic boolean will be ignored as key management will be up to you.
 This function will be called everytime we generate or verify any JWT.
             },
-            validity?: number // in seconds, default is 3600 seconds. should be >= 10 && <= 86400000 seconds.
-This determines the lifetime of an access token.
+            validity?: number, // in seconds, default is 3600 seconds. should be >= 10 && <= 86400000 seconds.
+This determines the lifetime of an access token. blacklisting?: boolean // default is false.
+If you set this to true, revoking a session will cause immediate logout of the user using that session, regardless of access token's lifetime (Their access token will be invalidated).
+But know that this has an adverse effect on time effeciency of each getSession call.
         },
         refreshToken: {
             validity?: number, // in hours, default is 2400 (100 days).
 This determines how long a refresh token is alive for.
 So if your user is inactive for these many hours, they will be logged out.